andkon/andkon.github.io/_posts/2020-09-28-scoreboard.md

             ]
           }
         ],
-        sorts: ['createdate'],
+        sorts: [
+          {
+            "propertyName": "createdate",
+            "direction": "DESCENDING"
+          }
+        ],
         properties: ['id', 'subject'],
         limit: 100,
-        json: true
-      }, {
-        params: defaultParams,
-        headers: {accept: 'application/json', 'content-type': 'application/json'}
-      })
+      };

+      hubspotClient.crm.tickets.searchApi.doSearch(publicObjectSearchRequest)
-      .then(function(response) {
+        .then(results => {
           // success!
-        tickets = response.data.results;
+          tickets = results.body.results;
           sendResponse({ body: tickets });
-      }).catch(function(error) {
+        }).catch(err => {
           console.log(error.message);

           sendResponse({ body: { error: "The search for tickets failed: " + error.message }, statusCode: 500 });
         });
     })
-    .catch(function(error) {
+    .catch(err => {
       // Handle error
       console.log(error.message);

-      // This is a simple example; error handling typically will be more complicated.
-      // For more information on error handling with axios, see: https://github.com/axios/axios#handling-errors sendResponse({ body: { error: "Getting pipelines failed: " + error.message }, statusCode: 500 });
+      sendResponse({ body: { error: "Getting pipelines failed: " + error.message }, statusCode: 500 });
     });
 };
 ```

-At the top, we create a GET request to the `/pipeline/tickets` endpoint, which will return all our pipelines on the account.
-We handle the successful response in `.then()`, where we look for the pipeline object called `"Ticket Target Practice Game"`, and then save it.
+At the top, we create a request to the `pipelines.pipelinesApi.getAll` endpoint, which will return all our pipelines on the account.
+We handle the successful response in `.then()`, where we look for the pipeline object called `"Ticket Target Practice Game"`.
 If it's not there, we'll return a 400.

-If the pipeline is there, we can then queue up a POST request to search for tickets that are in the appropriate stage for high scores.
-If that returns something, we'll craft a `sendResponse()` call to return the tickets.
+If the pipeline is there, we can then craft a search for tickets that are in the appropriate stage for high scores, which we do using `publicObjectSearchRequest`.
+We fire that off to the `tickets.searchApi.doSearch` endpoint; if that returns something, we'll craft a `sendResponse()` call to return the tickets to our scoreboard app, which will then handle displaying and ordering the data.

 With `hs watch` running, the endpoint should be ready to go.
 And because our Vue app lives on the same domain as our `_hcms/api/high_scores` endpoint, we don't have to update anything in the Vue app's call to the endpoint – we're already calling its relative path.
 Just refresh, and you should see your scores show up!

 ![](/assets/images/scoreboard.png)

+# Conclusion

+That's it!
+With these three Carnival tutorials, you've seen how quick and effective HubSpot's developer tools are at building useful (or sometimes just fun) webapps.
+Maybe you've even picked up a couple new skills along the way.

+Next, it's up to you.
+Maybe you'd like to be able to customize the player name with a custom form?
+Or do you want to create your own Vue app or Phaser game backed by the HubSpot API?
+Let us know what you build using the #hubspotcarnival and tagging @hubspot, wherever hashtags can be used.